MPI-Dortmund/cryolo/source/tutorials/picking.rst

-Select the action “predict” and fill all arguments in the :guilabel:`Required arguments` tab:
+Select the action :guilabel:`predict` and fill all arguments in the :guilabel:`Required arguments` tab:

 .. image:: ../img/cryolo_prediction_202003.png
     :width: 600